Analytical Package Metadata

 Peculiarities of this package include:

-- Gahnite and corundum were both picked, but neither of these minerals is indicative of kimberlite.
+- Zircon was picked, but this mineral is not indicative of kimberlite.

 |Index||Column Name||Suite Order||Method Order||Suite Repeat||Quantity||Units||Determination Limit|